Sightron Big Sky SIIB 3-12x42mm Riflescope

 Any time you get above seven or eight power, the edge-to-edge full view may become an issue: so much so that some scopes can quickly become fuzzy above eight power, or the eye positioning becomes touchy.
 Not so with the Sightron, I’m delighted to report.
 I am also glad to see the finger-adjustable, ¼ MOA click windage and elevation knobs used here as opposed to just coin slots, though they are unlikely to get heavy use.

 If you cannot already tell, I am extremely impressed with this scope and I believe you will be as well.
-It is one of the very best scopes I have tested in a long, long while, with optical quality and utility that in several ways is matched by no other scope.
-It is another “Big Sky” winner from Sightron, a very big winner.
+It is one of the best scopes I have tested in a long while.

 Copyright 2008 by Randy Wakeman.
 All rights reserved.